MrityunjayBhardwaj/aiDuet-with-Music-Transformer/README.md

     ```

--> Then finally, to build and install the front-end Javascript code, first make sure you have [Node.js](https://nodejs.org) 6 installed.
+* Then, to build and install the front-end Javascript code, first make sure you have [Node.js](https://nodejs.org) 6 installed.
 And then install of the dependencies of the project and build the code by typing the following in the terminal:

 ```bash